 Looking at the Silver Lining

 When people talk about the business drivers for cloud computing, it is often summed up as the following list: Cost, Flexibility, Simplicity, Availability.
 But why not Security?
-Cloud architecture actually lends itself to a far more robust and reliable security architecture than anything that has come before.
+Cloud architecture actually lends itself to a far more robust and reliable security architecture than anything that has come before, especially when it comes time to send big files online compared to conventional methods.
 Everything can be built right into the platform and the applications, and the need for vendors to support multiple customers in a dynamic environment means that all of it has to be standardized and easy to put up/take down.

 So what are the major identity management pieces in this puzzle?

 - Federated Authentication that spans the enterprise environment and the cloud environment

 - Alternatively (or additionally), consider supporting User-Centric Identity

 - Strong User and Access Lifecycle Management (Provisioning/De-Provisioning Capabilities)